It’s been pretty cold this week. I’m back to wearing pants now, but my toes have really been cold. The cast is too big to fit a sock over.

 Peggy worked with some amazingly talented people on several movie and television projects.
 Some of them have even aired already.
 It’s just a little weird seeing your wife on a television show you’re watching, but it’s pretty cool.

-Did I mention the travel?
+On the other hand, did I mention the travel?
 Some of it is work-related and I do not spend a lot of time blogging about work, but the travel is one of the real perks of my job.
 Especially because Peggy usually gets to go with me.

 Who knows what 2017 will bring?
 Well, we know it will bring ankle rehab, but what else?